Elizdam/LITA-CAPSTONE-PROJECT/README.md

               FROM [dbo].[CAPSTONE PROJECT]
               GROUP BY product
        ---
-     3. Identify productswith no sales in the last quarter ;
+     2. Identify products with no sales in the last quarter ;

                 SELECT Distinct product
                 FROM [dbo].[CAPSTONE PROJECT]